 As you know if you have read this column for any of its 20 years, I am not an accountant.
 I am a writer, which was enough to get me through the core accounting courses for my MBA.
 And I am a geek, which enabled me to ride the wave of technology in the eighties and after into the accounting industry.

 I say that so that you know I have the utmost respect for the role of technology consulting in many accounting firms.
 We were the ones who brought computers into the enterprise, and into small businesses.
 We set them up, configured the hardware and software, analyzed the best solutions, and ultimately brought accountants to the Cloud.
-And so that you will know that I am serious when I wonder if it is time for the industry to give up technology consulting as a service.
+And so that you will know that I am deadly serious when I wonder if it is time for the industry to give up technology consulting as a major line of accounting services.

 Hardware is still at the core of what accountants do each day, even if that hardware leans more toward tablets and touchscreens than PCs and printers.
-Software is still the heart of the industry, even if it is not installed locally and we have to (joyously) give up archiving old copies of tax software.
+Software is still the heart of the industry, even if it is not installed locally and we have to (joyously) give up archiving old copies of tax software just in case you need it in the year 2525.

 The old days of technology consulting have gone the way of the green eyeshade and the abacus, and the technology practices of accounting firms need to scramble to keep pace.
-After all, had accounting technology departments done their jobs, our clients would have been securely in the Cloud years before it became popular with Amazon customers.
+After all, had accounting professionals been on their toes, millions of companies would not have gotten sucked into wasting precious marketing dollars on unproductive social media.
+If accounting technology departments had done their jobs, our clients would have been securely in the Cloud years before it became popular with Amazon customers.

 The technology practices of the major accounting firms need to change.
 They need to pick up the mantle of beta testers for their clients.
 They need to push the bleeding edge of technology, and help their clients – especially those too small to have their own IT departments – extract greater productivity from technology.